WarrenWeckesser/polyapprox/README.md

 `polyapprox`
 ============

-Some tools for forming polynomial or rational approximations of the inverse of a function.
+Some tools for forming polynomial or rational approximations of the inverse of a function.  `polyapprox` depends on [`mpmath`](https://mpmath.org/).

 Two of the functions in this library are `inverse_taylor(f, x0, n)` and `inverse_pade(f, x0, m, n)`.